christinalorenzomontes/Christinalorenzomontes/README.md

-### My name is Cristina Lorenzo and I'm a front end developer! 👋
+### My name is Christina Lorenzo and I'm a front end developer! 👋

 - 🔭 I’m currently working on ...
 React and Javascript